Plastic Surgeon in Fort Worth, TX

 • Right ArrowMore

 As your plastic surgeon in Fort Worth, TX, we're committed to providing the very best experience for every patient seeking cosmetic surgery for the breast, body, and face.
 Throughout your time at our clinic, you can relax and let go, knowing our staff fosters an environment of personal attention and care and delivers honest consultation and guidance during treatment.
-Our promise to you is to provide reliable, effective plastic surgery procedures while prioritizing your comfort and safety to achieve natural-looking results.
-That's the Paragon Plastic Surgery difference.
+Our promise to you is to provide reliable, effective Plastic Surgeon procedures while prioritizing your comfort and safety to achieve natural-looking results.
+That's the Paragon Plastic Surgeon difference.

 Cosmetic Procedures Fort Worth, TX

-Are You a Good Candidate for Plastic Surgery?
+Are You a Good Candidate for Plastic Surgeon?

-The primary goal of plastic surgery is to enhance a person's physical appearance, often resulting in increased self-confidence.
+The primary goal of Plastic Surgeon is to enhance a person's physical appearance, often resulting in increased self-confidence.
 This boost in self-esteem can lead to a range of positive emotions and behaviors.
-A reputable plastic surgeon - like Dr. Mark Bishara - will take into account not only the physical aspects but also the mental and emotional well-being of their patients when determining if plastic surgery is suitable.
+A reputable plastic surgeon - like Dr. Mark Bishara - will take into account not only the physical aspects but also the mental and emotional well-being of their patients when determining if Plastic Surgeon is suitable.

-You're a good candidate for treatment at Paragon Plastic Surgery if you:
+You're a good candidate for treatment at Paragon Plastic Surgeon if you:

 • Right ArrowAre generally healthy